Epic-Eric/SO101/test_use/SETS/simulator/README.md

 # SO101 PyBullet Simulator

 This simulator loads the SO101 robot from `URDF_so101.urdf` into a PyBullet GUI and provides:
-- Joint control via keys 1..6 (reverse with Shift+1..6)
+- Joint control via GUI sliders (Joint 1..6)
 - Camera rotate: hold Shift and drag with left mouse (two-finger drag on trackpad)
 - Camera pan: hold Ctrl and drag with left mouse
 - Target point: adjust via sliders (Target X/Y/Z) and use the "Randomize Target" button (or press `R`) to randomize